Are You Concerned about Microplastics from Espresso Machines?

 • Yes but only the smallest particles can go through the skin so not as bad as ingesting all types of microplastic.
 Still a consideration to start buying cotton where possible though i think.

-Another big one is receipts- opt for E-receipts and absolutely avoid using reciepts and hand sanistiser together which happened alot during COVID
+Another big one is receipts- opt for E-receipts/no receipts and absolutely avoid using hand sanistiser and receipts together (which happened alot during COVID).
+Touching these together releases tonnes of BPA into your body

 Honestly I think it's the least of your worries.
 It's in our water supply already anyway.
 It's in precooked rice, fish etc. It's already in a lot of peoples arteries putting them at much higher risk of a heart attack.
 Keep drinking your coffee.
 And vote for anyone who has anything like a concept of a plan to do something about it.
 The concentration is only rising.